Visit Vulcano, Sicily: Mud baths, Great Crater, travel guide

-The Aeolian Archipelago, located in the Tyrrhenian Sea to the north of Sicily, is made up of 7 islands and is a true paradise for nature lovers, hikers and adventure seekers.
+The Aeolian Archipelago, located in the Tyrrhenian Sea to the north of Sicily, is made up of 7 main islands and is a true paradise for nature lovers, hikers and adventure seekers.
 However, these lands are also home to more or less active volcanoes that can produce hot springs, geysers and fumaroles.

 The island of Vulcano, the gateway to the archipelago, has developed an original character in the field of spa tourism, in particular with its sulphur mud baths, which have immense benefits.
 The mud baths, the hot waters and the spectacular fumaroles will make your stay even more pleasant.